 |Rice Krispies®||1 1/4 cup||10|

 |Meat, Poultry and Fish|

 |* Source of heme iron|

 - Foods high in vitamin C help your body absorb non-heme iron.
 Eat iron-rich foods along with foods that are high in vitamin C, such as citrus fruits and juices, cantaloupe, strawberries, tomatoes, and dark green vegetables to increase the amount of iron you absorb.
-For example, top your cereal with strawberries, add tomato slices to a turkey sandwich, or have an orange with a peanut butter sandwich or, make a meal that contains both nutrients such as turkey and bean chili with tomatoes, or chicken fajitas with green peppers.
+For example, you could top your cereal with strawberries, add tomato slices or salsa to a bean burrito bowl, or have an orange with a peanut butter sandwich.

 - If you take a calcium supplement, try not to take it at the same time as your iron supplement because your body absorbs these nutrients better when they are taken separately.

-- Don’t take an iron supplement with caffeinated drink such as cola or coffee.
-Caffeine can interfere with iron absorption.
+- Don’t take an iron supplement with a caffeinated drink such as cola, black tea, or coffee.
+Caffeine, as well as tannins found naturally in both coffee and some teas, can interfere with iron absorption.

 - Choose breads, cereals, and pastas that say “enriched” or “iron-fortified” on the label.
-These foods have extra iron that can really boost your intake.
+These foods have extra iron added which can help you meet your nutritional needs.